johannesvollmer/regex-nodes/README.md

 # Regex Nodes

-[This node-based regular expression editor](https://johannesvollmer.github.io/regex-nodes/) helps you understanding and editing regular expressions for use in Javascript.
+[This node-based regular expression editor](https://johannesvollmer.github.io/regex-nodes/) helps you understand and edit regular expressions for use in your Javascript code.

-If your regular expressions are complex enough to give this editor relevance, you probably shouldn't use regular expressions, haha.
+> If your regular expressions are complex enough to give this editor relevance,
+> you probably should consider not using regular expressions, haha.

 # Why Nodes?

 One of the problems with regular expressions is that they get quite messy very quickly.
 Operator precedence is not always obvious and can be misleading.
-Nodes are a visual hierarchy in contrast to a line of text, which cannot simply be broken into several lines or indented, because that would alter the meaning of the expression.
+Nodes, on the other hand, are a visual hierarchy.
+A text-based regex cannot simply be broken into several lines or indented, because that would alter the meaning of the expression.

-Nodes can be rearranged however you like.
+The other major benefit of nodes is that the editor will prevent you from producing invalid expressions.
+Other regex editors analyze the possibly incorrect regular expression that the user has come up with.
+The node editor will allow you to enter your intention and generate a correct regular expression.

-Also, Nodes offer various other advantages, such as reusing, grouping and parameterizing expressions, and automatic optimizations.
+In addition, nodes offer various other advantages, such as reusing subexpressions, automatic character escaping, grouping and parameterizing expressions, and automatic optimizations.